migramirez2/Harmony-ONE/progress/julia-nai.md

+2024-05-05 Sun: [3 hours] Engaged in health and wellness team building activities.

+2024-05-04 Sat: [2 hour] Looked into Dune analytics latencies and capabilities.

 2024-05-03 Fri: Some transactions (example below) report amountInUSD as 0 even though it should be 1040225855882354 unshETH.
 Removing dependancy on subgraph's USD values.
 ```
 {